mdbtxt1

 This is Hω2+ω*2+2(4) and Hω2*2(3), where Hn() represents the n-indexed function in the Hardy hierarchy, one of the function hierarchies that arise in the study of large numbers and how to name them.
 See 402653211 for more.

-This number appears in the value of G(4), where G(n) represents the base of the Goodstein's Theorem iteration when the Goodstein sequences iteration ("strong" variant) reaches the value zero: G(4) = 3×2402653211 - 2.
+This number appears in the value of G(4), where G(n) represents the "base" in the Goodstein's Theorem iteration when the Goodstein sequence iteration ("strong" variant) reaches the value zero: G(4) = 3×2402653211 - 2.
 See that number for more.

 456790123 has the "370-property": it is equal to the average of all possible permutations of its digits.
 Since there are 9 digits, there are 9! = 362880 permutations.
 That would take a really long time to add up to take an average, but we can save a lot of work by noting that each digit occurs in each position an equal number of times.
 For example, the digit "4" will appear in each position in exactly 1/9 of the permutations.
 This effectively means that we can compute the average much more quickly just by using one representative permutation with each digit in each possible position.
 In this case, that can be done by computing: